International Research Course

 EMBA students visiting Control Risks for a panel presentation

 Control Risks, a global risk consultancy firm, gathered an expert panel to discuss how firms manage political, regulatory, and security risks in China.
-The Super 8 Hotel visit with Joe Xu -Senior Vice President of Super 8 China and UTEP alum delivered a great presentation regarding development strategies, challenges
+The Super 8 Hotel visit with Joe Xu -Senior Vice President of Super 8 China and UTEP alum delivered a great presentation regarding development strategies, challenges, and opportunities Super 8 Hotels have encountered in the Chinese market.

 The IRC for AMBA and FTMBA students was led by Dr. Zuobao (Eddie) Wei.
-Corporate visits included multinational and Chinese firms such as Baidu, Shunxin Agriculture, Huawei, TE Connectivity, GE Technology
+Corporate visits included multinational and Chinese firms such as Baidu, Shunxin Agriculture, Huawei, TE Connectivity, GE Technology, and

 An IRC student favorite was the visit to the Great Wall of China.
 Students rode a cable car to get to the wall and once there, everyone walked through various sections of the wall which required great care as there are sections which are quite steep and uneven.
 To descend, students chose a toboggan slide down the wall which was an exhilarating and unexpected treat.
 Suzanne Ashour-Bailey, AMBA ’15, shared that "the cultural experiences not only helped me to better understand the Chinese culture but also to gain a more in-depth understanding of how that culture affects the function of business in the country."